DimABSA/DimABSA2026/README.md

 Notes:
 1. When the VA prediction is perfect (*dist*=0), *cRecall*/*cPrecision* reduces to the standard *recall*/*precision*.
-2. The output VA values must lie within the inclusive range [1, 9].
+2. VA outputs must be within [1, 9], rounded to two decimals.
 Any prediction with either V or A outside this range is considered invalid.
 3. Participants should remove duplicate predictions before submission.
 If multiple predictions in the same sentence share the same categorical tuple (A,O) for triplets or (A,C,O) for quadruplets, all of them are considered invalid.

 <!--